ManuelHuesoBejar/Quadejarik/README.md

 Name: Adrián Paino Tena
 About me: I like pizza!

-## <'First letter of your first name and each last name, it will also be the name of our branches'>
+## RAD
-Name: <'First name and last name'>
+Name: Rodrigo Arjonilla Díaz
-About me: <'Something about you'>
+About me: I used to be a semi-pro waterpolo player before I teared my ACL

-## <'First letter of your first name and each last name, it will also be the name of our branches'>
+## LHC
-Name: <'First name and last name'>
+Name: Laura Lucía Hernández Campos
-About me: <'Something about you'>
+About me: I love taking pictures and I won a photography award

 ## <'First letter of your first name and each last name, it will also be the name of our branches'>
 Name: <'First name and last name'>